thescottbob/TriviaGame/README.md

 # TriviaGame

-All portions of my game are coded or pseudocoded.
-I expect to be done with the game by Friday (9/14) at midnight.
+Here is how this trivia game works.
+The user picks a category (Books, Movies, People, or Songs).
+Once they pick a category, all the categories dissapear and a series of questions relating to that category appears on the screen.
+These five multiple choice questions must be answered within 60 seconds.
+All portions of the game are coded or pseudocoded, and I expect to be done with the game by midnight on Friday (9/14).